Project Peer to Peer for Sustainability in Impact Assessment

 The project was implemented by the think tank Public Strategy for Sustainable Development (ps4sd) and financed with a grant from the German Federal Ministry for the Environment and Consumer Protection (for further questions contact info@ps4sd.eu).

 The project brought together national experts on sustainability /SDGs and on RIA world, to exchange practices and experiences with their peers.
-The European Commission and OECD took an active interest in the workshops and shared guidance and research findings, as did speakers from civil society organisations and academia
+The European Commission and OECD took an active interest in the workshops and shared guidance and research findings, as did speakers from civil society organisations and academia.

-The interim event of the first phase on 14 June 2022 attracted seventeen EU countries, European Commission and OECD.
 The project showed great interest among the national SDG and RIA experts to continue with this promising approach and addressing the identified challenges and obstacles.

 Recommendations